 Students are not permitted to possess or handle any instrument that may be considered, a weapon or dangerous object.
 This includes instruments that look like weapons.
 This rule applies to students on any school premises, at a bus stop, in a school bus, or at any school activity.
-Any person who is discovered to be in violation of this policy by having any weapon (or look-alike) in his/her possession, who threatens to use a weapon on another person shall be subject to this policy.
-A complete policy is available at www.slsd.org.
+Any person who is discovered to be in violation of this policy by having any weapon (or look-alike) in his/her possession, who threatens to use a weapon on another person shall be subject to suspension or expulsion.
+A complete policy is available at http://pa02209662.schoolwires.net/cms/lib/PA02209662/Centricity/Shared/200%20Pupils/218 1%20possession%20of%20weapons.pdf